-G Question 16/15 – Connectivity, operation and maintenance of optical physical infrastructures
+G Question 7/15 – Connectivity, operation and maintenance of optical physical infrastructures

-(Continuation of part of Question 16/15 and Question 17/15)
+(Continuation of Question 16/15)

 G.1 Motivation

 The rapid development of telecommunications networks around the world is based on the installation of optical fibres cables both in long-distance and access networks.
 Especially fifth-generation wireless networks (IMT-2020/5G) are possible only if supported by an optical fibre backbone network.
 Today the development stages of the networks may be different from country to country, but they have in common the need of high reliability in order to guarantee all the broadband services currently used, such as data and video communications.
 Moreover, the different geographical conditions must be taken into account in the network design and implementation.